facebook/relay/website/versioned_docs/version-experimental/RelayHooks-StepByStep.md

 cd your-app-name
 curl https://raw.githubusercontent.com/relayjs/relay-examples/master/issue-tracker/schema/schema.graphql > schema.graphql
 ```
+*Note:* On Windows, the `.graphql` file has to be explicitly saved with UTF-8 encoding, not the default UTF-16.
+See this [issue](https://github.com/prisma-labs/get-graphql-schema/issues/30) for more details.

 If you're using your own API we suggest using the [`get-graphql-schema`](https://www.npmjs.com/package/get-graphql-schema) utility to download your schema into a `.graphql` file.